 Dr. Gary Glaze was born in Tempe, Arizona and graduated from Arizona State University with a Bachelors in Science degree in Biology.
 He went on to Des Moines, Iowa and attended the College of Osteopathic Medicine and Surgery (Des Moines University) where he graduated with honors.
 After an internship in Cleveland at Richmond Heights general Hospital, he practiced medicine in the United States Navy.
 By 1988, he had completed both a Residency in Anesthesiology and Fellowship in Pain management at National Naval Medical Center Bethesda, Maryland.
 From here he went to Balboa Naval Hospital in San Diego, California to become the Director of the Pain Management fellowship program.
 He moved to Sacramento, California in 1990 and practiced Anesthesia and Pain Management at Mercy General Hospital.
 While still in the US Navy Reserves, he went to Saudi Arabia for Operation Desert Shield/Storm in 1991.
 He moved to Nevada City, California in 2001 and began a solo practice in Interventional Pain Management and Anesthesia in 2005.
 He continues to practice Sacramento, Roseville and Grass Valley, California.
 He consults and treats patients at the Regenexx Clinic in Grass Valley, California.
 Dr. Glaze is Board Certified in Anesthesia and also in Pain Management.

-Areas treated: Cervical Spine, Lumbar Spine, Thoracic Spine
+Areas treated: Cervical Spine (except CCI), Lumbar Spine, Thoracic Spine

 380 Sierra College Drive